MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/translate-sap-query-parameters-into-execquery-command.md

 manager: "anneta"
 ---
 # Translate SAP query parameters into EXECQUERY command
-This topic, with the help of an example, explains how the parameters of a query translate into an EXECQUERY command text.
+Explains how the parameters of a query translate into an EXECQUERY command text.
 This topic uses the example of a custom SAP query, ZQUERY_TST_NEW.

-## Opening the Query in SAP GUI
+## Open the Query in SAP GUI
  Perform the following steps to open the query in SAP.
 The steps provided here are for ZQUERY_TST_NEW query and are specific to SAP versions.

 1. Run the transaction SQ01.